-Nothing is more important than open communication between parent and child — especially when it comes to questions about sexuality and gender identity.
-So before doing anything else, you might want to try drawing your son out.
-You might ask, “What made you curious about this?”
+Believe it or not, it’s a hopeful sign that your teen son has brought up the subject of same-sex attraction and homosexuality.
+Nothing is more important than open communication between parent and child — especially when it comes to sexuality and gender identity.
+So before anything else, you might want to try drawing your son out.
+You could ask, “What made you curious about this?”

 If you listen carefully and respond wisely, he might share more of his thought processes.
 This can lead to a helpful discussion of the subject.
 It will also strengthen your bond — and a good parent-child relationship is one of the best lines of defense against homosexuality.

 Hear your child’s heart